 - Complete two of the following requirements:

-- a certificate with a major international component (e.g., The East Asia Program) as approved by the administrative head of the Department of Marketing and International Business.
+- The Global Leadership Certificate or other certificate with a major international component (e.g. The East Asia Program) as approved by the administrative head of the International Business Institute or Department of Marketing and International Business.

-- an accepted petition to the Department of Marketing and International Business to allow the use of extensive international travel experiences at the collegiate or corporate level for up to three credit hours towards the International Experience Requirement.
-Although petitions must be approved prior to the international travel, exceptional cases can be reviewed on a case-to-case basis.
-Normally such an experience will be at least 3 months in duration.
+- An accepted petition to the Department of Marketing and International Business to allow the use of extensive international travel experiences at the collegiate or corporate level for up to 3 credit hours towards the International Experience Requirement.
+Although petitions must be approved prior to the international travel, exceptional cases can be reviewed on a case-by-case basis.
+Normally such an experience will be at least three months in duration.

-- a university course research project with an international business research focus that is a significant part of the course learning component, and that constitutes 40% or more of the class.
-The petition for allowing a project work to count towards the International Experience Requirement should be signed off by the course instructor, and the final approval will be made by the Department of Marketing and International Business for Pullman based students, and a IBUS Fellow or the Area Director for urban campus students.*
+- A University course research project with an international business research focus that is a significant part of the course learning component, and that constitutes 40% or more of the class.
+The petition for allowing a project work to count towards the International Experience Requirement should be signed off by the course instructor, and the final approval will be made by the Department of Marketing and International Business for Pullman-based students, and an IBUS Fellow or Area Director for urban campus students.*

-- participate as finalists in an international or global case competition (e.g., Global Case Competition conducted by WSU International Programs).
+- Participate as finalists in an international or global case competition (e.g., Global Case Competition conducted by WSU International Programs).
 The determination of whether a case competition can be counted towards the International Experience Requirement will be made through a petition to the Department of Marketing and International Business.
-Although only final round participants can be considered, exceptional cases that did not make it to the final round can also be considered on a case-to-case basis by the Department of Marketing and International Business, who will make the final approval.
+Although only final round participants can be considered, exceptional cases that did not make it to the final round can also be considered on a case-by-case basis by the International Business Institute or Department of Marketing and International Business, which will make the final approval.

 * Students also need to obtain pre-approval from course instructor prior to start of project work on the petition form that is available with advisors at the respective campus locations.